ropensci-archive/outsider/README.md

 software that would make use of your computer’s resources while you ran you the module.

-To minimise any secuirty risks **Be sure of which modules you install on your machine.** Whenever installing a new module, `outsider` will alert you to the potential security risks.
+To minimise any security risks **Be sure of which modules you install on your machine.** Whenever installing a new module, `outsider` will alert you to the potential security risks.
 Before installing a new module, ask
 yourself: